Gaël Kakuta: Chelsea

 On 8 December 2009, he made his Champions League debut against APOEL.
 He became the youngest Chelsea player to ever represent the club in the Champions League.
 He played 73 minutes before being substituted for Fabio Borini.
 The match ended in a 2–2 draw.
-Carlo Ancelotti was not satisfied with the team's performance but was very positive about the French youth international: "We had no intensity and no concentration, it was a very bad game from us.
-The only positive of the night was Gaël Kakuta.
-He played very well, he showed his fantastic talent.
-He trains very well everyday and will be the future of Chelsea."

-On 11 September 2010, he played his second Premier League game for Chelsea in a derby against West Ham United, coming on as a substitute for Nicolas Anelka in the 76th minute.
-Kakuta also made an appearance in the Champions League match against MSK Zilina on 15 September 2010.
-On 22 September, Kakuta started a match in the League Cup and coming off at halftime in a match which ended 4–3 to Newcastle.
-He then provided the assist for a seventh minute John Terry goal in a 2–0 win over Olympique Marseille.
-In the same year he was nominated for the Golden Boy.
+Ancelotti described Kakuta as the "only positive of the night" and said he "will be the future of Chelsea".

 On 21 December 2010, Kakuta signed a new four-and-a-half-year contract with Chelsea, committing himself to the club until 2015.
 Kakuta expressed his desire to leave because he says he is unwilling to sit on the bench for another year.

-Loan to Fulham
+Various loans

 On 25 January 2011, Kakuta had a medical at Fulham with a view to joining them on loan until the end of the season.
-Kakuta passed his medical 26 January 2011 and joined Fulham for the rest of the 2010–11 season.
+Kakuta passed his medical 26 January and joined Fulham for the rest of the 2010–11 season.
 He was assigned the number 24 shirt.
-On 5 March 2011, Kakuta came on for Mousa Dembélé on 78 minutes in their 3–2 win over Blackburn Rovers.
-On 9 April 2011 he started the game against Manchester United at Old Trafford, playing the full 90 minutes in attack alongside Bobby Zamora in a 2–0 defeat.
-He scored his first goal for Fulham against Sunderland on 30 April 2011.
+On 5 March, Kakuta came on for Mousa Dembélé on 78 minutes in their 3–2 win over Blackburn Rovers.
+On 9 April, he started against Manchester United at Old Trafford, playing the full 90 minutes in attack alongside Bobby Zamora in a 2–0 defeat.
+He scored his first goal for Fulham against Sunderland on 30 April.

-Loan to Bolton Wanderers

 On 31 August 2011, Kakuta joined Bolton Wanderers on loan until 1 January 2012.
 He made his debut in the League Cup third round tie at Aston Villa on 20 September and scored in a 2–0 win, but it was not until 22 October that he made his first league appearance when coming on as a second-half substitute for Martin Petrov in a 2–0 home loss to Sunderland.
 Kakuta's stay was considered an unsuccessful one, where he only made six appearances in total.
-He went back to Chelsea on 31 December 2011.
+On 11 January 2012, Kakuta joined Dijon on loan until the end of the season.
+Kakuta was given the number 12 jersey.
+He made a goalscoring debut in the Coupe de France against Istres.
+On 28 January, Kakuta made his league debut, coming off the bench in a 3–1 loss against Lyon.
+On 11 February, Kakuta made his first league start and scored the first goal against Brest in a 1–1 draw.
+On 18 February, Kakuta scored the opening goal and also assisting in another for a 3–0 win against Nice.